sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 `interfaceLanguage` must remain independent from `dialectPreference`, English prompt visibility, and content language-pair metadata.

-If normal completed session count cannot be inferred reliably from lastSessionResult or listProgress, store `normalSessionCount` as the minimal additional field.
+If normal completed session count cannot be inferred reliably from lastSessionResult or listProgress, store `completedNormalSessionCount` as the minimal additional field.

 Rules:

-- Increment normalSessionCount after completed normal sessions.
+- Increment `completedNormalSessionCount` after completed normal sessions.
 - Do not increment it for Review difficult words sessions.
 - Use it to decide when recap injection becomes eligible.